 The comparison between blockchain vs database can be a curious thing for developers but in general, it’s not very clear for laypeople.
 Strictly speaking, blockchains are databases.
 Ethereum is powered by LevelDB while EOS is powered by MongoDB, which is a very common database for web developers.

 While a blockchain is a database, a database is not necessarily a blockchain.
-In this article, we will explain why and I’ll examine three major differences between a centralized database (usually relational database) and distributed databases (blockchain), and where we recommend either the use of a database or blockchain.
+In this article, I will explain why and will examine three major differences between a centralized database (usually a relational database) and a distributed database (blockchain), and where we recommend either the use of a database or blockchain.

 While the consensus targets how new data can be added to the blockchain and how it can be verified, decentralization describes the fact that the blockchain is not physically owned by one entity.
-Specifically, this means that the database is not running on a single server owned by a single entity.
+Concretely, this means that the database is not running on a single server owned by a single entity.
 The blockchain is replicated across any computer that wants to download it.

 While blockchains rely on the concept of “consensus,” databases rely on permissions.

-A blockchain, on the other hand, does not rely on an administrator or on permissions.
+A blockchain on the other hand does not rely on an administrator or on permissions.
 It relies on the consensus.

 While the blockchain is a very interesting technology that allows triple entry accounting and trustless applications, it comes with associated downsides.
 GDPR and data privacy does not work well with a publicly accessible blockchain.
 Moreover, the public key cryptography that blockchain uses relies on the user side security.
-That means that users need to protect and secure their public/ private key pair.
+That means that users need to protect and secure their key pair.